0xSero/partisia-docs/docs/node-operations/node-payment-rewards-and-risks.md

 - ZK services - preprocessing data, executing ZK computations ([See the fees paid for different ZK operations](https://partisiablockchain.gitlab.io/documentation/smart-contracts/gas/zk-computation-gas-fees.html))
-- Oracle services - services related to BYOC, signing transfers and signing a reported price (deposit and withdrawal oracle nodes receive 0.1% of transferred value, price oracle nodes get a steady fee per signed price )
+- Oracle services - services related to BYOC, signing transfers and signing a reported price (deposit and withdrawal oracle nodes receive 0.1% of transferred value, price oracle nodes get a steady fee per signed price)

+!!! note
     ZK and oracle nodes are upgrades services.
 Higher paying services depend on first registering for baker services and then committing additional stake and registering for the new service.

 When a user commits a transaction on the blockchain he pays a gas cost in [BYOC](../pbc-fundamentals/byoc/introduction-to-byoc.md).
 That gas covers the fee for the service performed by the